Kita Ikki: Engagement with the 1911 Revolution

 Kita's second book is titled An Informal History of the Chinese Revolution (支那革命外史 Shina Kakumei Gaishi) and is a critical analysis of the 1911 Revolution.

 Attracted to the cause of the 1911 Revolution, Kita became a member of the Tongmenghui (United League) led by Song Jiaoren.
 He traveled to China to assist in the overthrow of the Qing dynasty.

 However, Kita was also interested in the far-right.
 The right-wing, ultranationalist Kokuryūkai (Amur River Association/Black Dragon Society), was founded in 1901.
 Kita—who held views on Russia and Korea remarkably similar to those espoused by the Kokuryukai—was sent by that organization as a special member, who would write for them from China and send reports on the ongoing situation at the time of the 1911 Xinhai revolution.

 By the time Kita returned to Japan in January 1920, he had become disillusioned with the 1911 Revolution, and the strategies offered by it for the changes he envisioned.
 He joined Ōkawa Shūmei and others to form the Yuzonsha (Society of Those Who Yet Remain), an ultranationalist and Pan-Asianist organization, and devoted his time to writing and political activism.
 He gradually became a leading theorist and philosopher of the right-wing movement in pre-World War II Japan.

-Toward the Reorganization of Japan
+Toward the reorganization of Japan

 His last major book on politics was An Outline Plan for the Reorganization of Japan (日本改造法案大綱, Nihon Kaizō Hōan Taikō).
-First written in Shanghai but banned in 1919, the book was published by Kaizōsha, which was the publisher of the magazine Kaizō, in 1923, which was censored by the Government.
-The common theme to his first and last political works is the notion of a national policy (Kokutai), through which Japan would overcome a coming national crisis of economics or international relations, lead a united and free Asia and unify culture of the world through Japanized and universalized Asian thoughts in order to be prepared for the appearance of the sole superpower which would be inevitable for the future world peace.
+First written in Shanghai but banned in 1919, the book was published in 1923, by Kaizōsha, publisher of the magazine Kaizō, which was censored by the Government.
+The common theme to his first and last political works was the notion of a national policy (Kokutai).
+Through correct kokutai, Japan would overcome a coming national crisis of economics or international relations, lead a united and free Asia, and unify world culture through Japanized and universalized Asian thoughts.
+This would prepare for the appearance of a sole superpower, which would be inevitable for future world peace.
 It thus contained aspects associated with the doctrine of pan-Asianism.